Become a Paramedic

 Applying for a Higher Education (University) Paramedic Programme

-After selecting an appropriate programme(s) of study an application would be submitted via the Universities & Colleges Admissions Service UCAS system at: www.ucas.com
+After selecting an appropriate programme(s) of study an application should be submitted via the Universities & Colleges Admissions Service UCAS system at: www.ucas.com

-PARAMEDIC HIGHER EDUCATION (HE) PROGRAMMES - Continuing Professional Development (CPD)
+University - HIGHER EDUCATION (HE) Post – Registration - Continuing Professional Development (CPD) PROGRAMMES

-Registered - Health and Care Professions Council - Paramedics - (Without an HE qualification)
+Registered - Health and Care Professions Council - Paramedics - (Without a HE qualification)

-For registered Paramedics without a higher educational qualification, Higher Education Institutions (universities) throughout the UK provide a range of professional continuing professional development programmes; including BSc (Hons) degrees.
-Similar to the afore mentioned, individuals may be eligible to apply for Recognised Prior Learning (RPL), previously also known as Accreditation of Prior Learning (APL) / Accreditation of Prior Experiential Learning (APEL).
-Pending on the level of RPL awarded they register onto the BSc (Hons) degree, and undertake module/courses at the appropriate academic level.
+For registered paramedics without a HE qualification, universities throughout the UK provide a range of professional continuing professional development programmes; including BSc (Hons) degrees.
+Individuals may be eligible to apply for Recognised Prior Learning (RPL), previously also known as Accreditation of Prior Learning (APL) / Accreditation of Prior Experiential Learning (APEL).
+Pending on the level of RPL awarded they register onto the BSc (Hons) degree, and, undertake module/courses at the appropriate academic level.
 These programmes are usually part-time and are 'accredited' by the University; on successful completion individuals are awarded the appropriate HE/SCQF qualification.

-Registered - Health and Care Professions Council - Paramedics - (With an HE qualification)
+Registered - Health and Care Professions Council - Paramedics - (With a HE qualification)

-For registered paramedics with a higher educational qualification, Higher Education Institutions (universities) throughout the UK provide a range of professional continuing professional development programmes; including BSc (Hons) degrees, Masters Degree (MSc), and professional doctorates (PhD).
-An example of this would be a registrant who graduated with a BSc (Hons), and decides to develop as a Specialist Paramedic in Urgent and Emergency Care.
+For registered paramedics with a HE qualification, universities throughout the UK provide a range of professional continuing professional development programmes; including BSc (Hons) degrees, Master degrees (MSc), and professional doctorates (PhD).
+An example of this would be a registrant who graduated with a BSc (Hons), and, decides to develop as a Specialist Paramedic in Urgent and Emergency Care.
 They undertake the appropriate studies at HE level 7/SCQF level 11, studying part-time and achieve a Post-Graduate Diploma (PGDip) on successful acquisition of 120 credits at HE level 7/SCQF level 11.
 Alternatively, an existing Specialist Paramedic may decide to continue their CPD and complete an appropriate MSc degree in their area of speciality to be eligible to apply for an Advanced Paramedic position.